 - Trophies or plaques

 - Public recognition from administrators inside the community

 - Keep your communities large.
 In most co-curricular communities, participation is strictly optional.
 Because of this, students' levels of participation in co-curricular communities are naturally lower than their levels of participation in class communities.
 If your co-curricular communities are large enough, this drop-off in average participation isn't worrisome.If 10% of students in a 1,000-student community contribute content on a regular basis, that community can still be vibrant.
 Community lurkers will still have plenty to read, and those driving the content will always have someone to chat with.
 On the other hand, small communities are often ghost towns.
 If 10% of students in a 10-student community actively participate, you've got one lonely student producing one-off content for a disinterested cadre.
 If the gathering is too small, the party will inevitably underwhelm.

-- Place your communities in the appropriate network.
-For reasons of accessibility and administrative efficiency, it is essential that each of your co-curricular communities is placed in the most appropriate network.
-The appropriateness of a network is determined by its student population, by the permissions that govern communities in that network, and by who is the "head honcho" of that network.
-While you can move communities between networks after the fact, it's best to give your community a proper home upon creation.
+- Place your communities in the appropriate Organization.
+For reasons of accessibility and administrative efficiency, it is essential that each of your co-curricular communities is placed in the most appropriate Organization.
+The appropriateness of an Organization is determined by its student population, by the permissions that govern communities in that Organization, and by who is the leader of that Organization.
+While you can move communities between Organizations after the fact, it's best to give your community a proper home upon creation.